raharrison/ryanharrison.co.uk/_posts/2018-10-10-ubuntu-server-setup-part-7-forward-email-postfix.md

 ## Configure Firewall

-`SMTP` traffic (which Postfix is handling and forwarding) runs on port 25, so makes sure to allow it through your firewall:
+`SMTP` traffic (which Postfix is handling and forwarding) runs on port 25, so makes sure to allow it through your firewall.
+Refer to [Part 3]({{ site.baseurl }}{% post_url 2018-07-31-ubuntu-server-setup-part-3-setup-firewall %}) for info on how to set one up.

 ```shell
 $ ufw allow 25/tcp